 Frequently Asked Questions (FAQ)

-In 2017, RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kenmore, Kent, Kirkland, Maple Valley, Newcastle, and unincorporated areas of south King County on weekends from April through October.
+In 2018, RASKC staff will visit neighborhoods in Bellevue, Covington, Enumclaw, Kent, Maple Valley, Mercer Island and Unincorporated King County South of I-90 on weekends from April through October.
 Other cities could be added to this list at a later date.